 If an agency does not agree with a decision or recommendation made at a Child Protection Conference, their professional dissent will be recorded in the record of the conference.
 The procedures to apply the Pan Cheshire Multi Agency Escalation Policy for professional disagreements should be implemented as soon as practicable after the conference has concluded.

 12. Complaints by Children and / or Parents

 Parents and, on occasion, children, may have concerns about which they wish to make representations or complain, in respect of one or more of the following aspects of the functioning of Child Protection Conferences:

 - The process of the conference;

 Complaints about aspects of the functioning of conferences described above should be addressed to the conference Chair.
-Such complaints should be passed on to the Chair's manager in Children's social care and the local authority complaints manager.
-See Complaints in Relation to Child Protection Conference Procedure.
+Such complaints should be passed on to the Chair's manager in Children's Social Care and the local authority complaints manager.
+See Complaints in Relation to Child Protection Conferences Procedure.

 Whilst a complaint is being considered, the decision made by the conference stands.

 The outcome of a complaint will either be that a conference is re-convened under a different Chair, that a Review Conference is brought forward or that the status quo is confirmed along with a suitable explanation.
 The Local Protocol / leaflets should be made accessible to parents and families.